 BOOM.
 You’ve got yourself a big batch of pesto chicken pasta.
-Top the pesto chicken pasta with fresh parmesan and fresh basil.
+Top the pesto chicken pasta with fresh parmesan and fresh basil and enjoy.

-If you are serving this pesto chicken pasta at a dinner party, serve it in a large bowl and serve it family-style with delicious warm, crunchy bread and a bottle of red wine.
+Serve this pasta in a large bowl and serve it family-style with delicious warm, crunchy bread and a bottle of red wine.
 You just can’t go wrong!

 Chicken Pesto Pasta